the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/dps/guide.md

 Bastions:

-- Paladins one cycle bastion as soon as you land on beacon (S1) once bastion cycle ends jump forward to anchor (S2) align slightly left and add about 15km elevation.
-You are aiming to land between the 2nd and 3rd wave spawns for Conflagration optimal range.
-Continue to bastion through 2nd and 3rd wave spawns shooting Conflagration, once 3rd wave is nearly dead align to next anchor (S3) and add roughly another 15km elevation to align _(this is a good time to bring in drones!)_.
-Once final wave spawns shoot Intaki, Outuni then jump to anchor (S3), bastion until 4th wave is nearly dead and make sure to use Conflagration, try to be out of bastion before the site finishes to ensure quick exit.
+- Paladins one cycle bastion as soon as you land on beacon (S1) once bastion cycle ends jump forward to anchor (S2) and add about 15km elevation.
+When you land **burn back toward beacon 10km**.
+You are aiming to land between the 2nd and 3rd wave spawns for Conflag optimal range.
+Continue to bastion through 2nd and 3rd wave spawns shooting Conflag, once 3rd wave is nearly dead align to next anchor (S3) and add roughly another 15km elevation to align _(this is a good time to bring in drones!)_.
+Once final wave spawns shoot Intaki, Outuni then jump to anchor (S3), bastion until 4th wave is nearly dead and make sure to use Conflag, try to be out of bastion before the site finishes to ensure quick exit.
 - Kronos should burn toward first anchor (K1) once at max speed bastion one cycle (see x enroute to K1) once bastion ends continue toward (K1) to anchor for 2nd and 3rd wave, bastion through 2nd wave and aim to finish your bastion cycle midway or earlier through 3rd wave, allowing you time to burn to (K2) anchor for 4th wave.
 Being in position in 4th wave is more important than being in bastion during 3rd wave as Kronos will apply more damage in 4th wave than any other!

 Vindicator: